About the Department of Economics

 Our faculty members publish regularly in top economic journals, have been awarded substantial research grants from agencies such as the National Science Foundation, have held prominent public policy and private sector posts, and have earned numerous distinctions.
 This environment creates a fertile ground for learning and a springboard for the career advancement of our undergraduate and graduate students.

-Students may choose from an array of courses that interest them, with various degrees of theoretical, applied, or policy focus, and they can elect a "track" of concentration among several available choices, including: (1) International Macro-Finance; (2) Behavior and Strategy; (3) Environmental; (4) Data Analytics; (5) Policy Analysis; (6) Poverty and Inequality; and (7) Economic History.
-Overseas study and internship opportunities also are available.
+Students may choose from an array of courses that interest them, with various degrees of theoretical, applied, or policy focus, and they can elect a "track" of concentration among several available choices, including: (1) International Macro-Finance; (2) Behavior and Strategy; (3) Data Analytics; (4) Policy; (5) Poverty and Inequality; and (6) Economic History.

 The National Science Foundation, the National Institutes of Health, the U.S. Department of Health and Human Services, the U.S. Department of Agriculture, the California Air Resources Board, the MacArthur Foundation, and other granting and governmental agencies have recognized the outstanding scholarship of our faculty members by financially supporting their research studies during the past five years.